Pteratato/Ratcliff_Village/Ratcliff_Village_05.md

 “Did you hear that, mom?”
 Joseph’s dark eyes twinkled with mischief.
 “Ashlynn, his cook, is making your favorite.”

-“I heard,” Amber replied, and her stomach gave a small heave of protest.
+“I heard,” Amber replied, and her stomach gave a small heave in protest.